JetBrains/amper/docs/src/user-guide/multiplatform.md

 ---
 description: |
-  Learn everything about Kotlin Multiplatform configuration in Amper module files: supported platforms, platform qualifiers, module layout, and more.
+  Learn everything about Kotlin Multiplatform configuration in Kargo module files: supported platforms, platform qualifiers, module layout, and more.
 ---
 # Multiplatform modules

-Amper was built from the start with [Kotlin Multiplatform](https://kotlinlang.org/docs/multiplatform/kmp-overview.html) in mind.
+Kargo was built from the start with [Kotlin Multiplatform](https://kotlinlang.org/docs/multiplatform/kmp-overview.html) in mind.
 Kotlin Multiplatform is a technology that allows building a single module for different target platforms.

 ## Supported platforms